London Borough of Hounslow: Demography

 44.1% of the borough's population is White, 36.6% is Asian, and 7.2% is Black.
 The most noticeable South Asian populations in the borough are in Hounslow, Heston and Cranford, all of which also have considerable Eastern European populations.
-The majority of Afro-Caribbean & West African populations are situated around the Brentford, Isleworth and Feltham areas.
-The majority of the White British population reside in the eastern and western parts of the borough (Chiswick, Brentford, Isleworth, Osterley, Hounslow East, Hanworth, Feltham and Bedfont), with this population being most prominent in the affluent areas of Chiswick and Osterley.
+The majority of Afro-Caribbean, East & West African populations are situated around the Brentford, Isleworth and Feltham areas.
+The majority of the White British population reside in the eastern and western parts of the borough (Chiswick, Brentford, Isleworth, Osterley, Hanworth, Feltham and Bedfont), with this population being most prominent in the affluent areas of Chiswick and Osterley.